nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

         version: '1'

 ---
-Facets are markers on document types that instruct Nuxeo (and any part of the system that cares about them) to behave differently, or that are automatically set on some document instances.
-The following facets are currently in use by Nuxeo, but others could be defined by code using Nuxeo.
+Facets are markers on document types that instruct the Nuxeo platform (and any part of the system that cares about them) to behave differently, or that are automatically set on some document instances.
+The following facets are currently in use by Nuxeo, but others can be defined.

-## Asset

-Marker facet to be set on types which you want to see in the DAM compat view.

 ## Audio

-This facet should be set on any type which you want to store a audio.
-It comes with the&nbsp;`file`,&nbsp;and&nbsp;`audio`&nbsp;schemas.
+This facet should be set on any type in which you want to store audio.
+It comes with the `file` and `audio` schemas.

 ## BigFolder

-This facet should be set on types that are to be considered as "big folders", for which the list of children is not displayed in the navigation tree, contrary to the "Folderish" facet.
+This facet should be set on types that are to be considered as "big folders", for which the list of children is not displayed in the navigation tree, as opposed to the `Folderish` facet.

-## BrowseViaSearch

-## DamSearch

-Marker facet to be set on types used as search document types for DAM compat search content views.
-Documents with this facet will be listed as DAM saved searches.

 ## Downloadable